bryzgaloff/airflow-clickhouse-plugin/README.md

 If you use a secure connection to ClickHouse (this requires additional configurations on ClickHouse side), set `extra` to `{"secure":true}`.
 All `extra` connection parameters are passed to [`clickhouse_driver.Client`][ch-driver-client] as-is.

+_If you work locally, do not put `secure:true`, this prevents the connection between airflow and clickhouse_

 ### ClickHouse connection schema

 [`clickhouse_driver.Client`][ch-driver-client] is initialized with attributes stored in Airflow [Connection attributes][airflow-connection-howto]: